git-pull/tao-of-tmux/manuscript/10-scripting.md

 breakage.
 For instance, if you want the active pane, use `#{pane_active}` via `$ tmux list-panes -F "#{pane_active}"`.

 By default, `list-panes` will only show panes in a window.
-Unless you specificy `-a` to output all on a server, or `-s [-t session-name]` for all panes in a
+Unless you specify `-a` to output all on a server, or `-s [-t session-name]` for all panes in a
 session: